 Implementing a feature rich suite of assigned seat software is the only way to manage an orderly and planned exit from the old, and usher in stress-free new workspace management protocols.
 Without such tools in place, well before the full-scale resumption of work activity, organizations and their staff will meet a chaotic and disorderly restart to their operations.

 One might well argue that back-to-work won’t be such a big deal.
-All that’s needed is a sign-in register at the front door, and employees can self-manage their workspace on a day-by-day basis.
+All that’s needed is a sign-in register at the front door, and employees can self-manage their workspace daily.
 Better still, just put an Excel spreadsheet.
-And Google Sheet online to manage the entire process of who sits where during the day.
+And Google Sheets online to manage the entire process of who sits where during the day.

 But that’s a simplistic view of real life.
 What happens when plans change, and a team of 10 people find themselves 6-desks short – because someone overbooked desks that weren’t in the “available pool”.
 And, how do you deal with casual – yet very important! – unscheduled drop-ins?
 Facility administrators must empower staff to address those scenarios quickly and effectively, without waiting to investigate and escalate!